 Since signing up her first popular fiction author – the late Evan Green, Selwa pioneered the first breed of popular Australian fiction writers.
-Twenty six years later successful authors on her list are plentiful with the likes of Belinda Alexandra, Tara Moss, Kim Wilkins (aka Kimberley Freeman), Diane Armstrong and the list goes on.
+Twenty six years later successful authors on her list are plentiful with the likes of Tara Moss, Traci Harding, Ian Irvine, J.H.
+Fletcher, Diane Armstrong, Kim Wilkins (aka Kimberley Freeman) and the list goes on.

 Selwa is a passionate Australian, and owes much of this to her parents – Lebanese emigrants who were proud of their adopted homeland.
 Her father had a deep appreciation for Australian literature, and regularly read Banjo Paterson and Henry Lawson to the family.
 This, along with her first library card – given to her by her father at the age of eight – were the catalysts to Selwa’s life-long love affair with books.

 Selwa has said “as Dorothy in the Wizard of Oz had a yellow road paved with bricks, mine seemed to be paved with books.”
 The yellow road of books lead Selwa from her first job in a newsagency working with books, to a long career as a bookstore manager, a radio book chat program, and finally to becoming an author representative.